-- taking away your vehicle or number plates.
+- Take away your vehicle or number plates.

 Speeding issues suggest that the penalty increases the more you’re over the speed limit, and if you speed in school zones.

-Learner and provisional P1 drivers will go over their demerit point limit for any speeding offence and their licence will be suspended.
+Learner and provisional P1 drivers will go over their demerit point limit for any speeding offense and their license will be suspended.